trentrand/PaintToEarn.eth/README.md

 This project is still in a very early and experimental phase.
 It has never been audited nor thoroughly reviewed for security vulnerabilities.
 Not recommended for production use.

-Please report any security issues you find by opening up an issue in this reposisitory.
+Please report any security issues you find by opening up an issue in this repository.

 ## License